Arbroath: Transport

 The A92 dual carriageway connects Arbroath to Dundee and crosses the Tay estuary into Fife via the Tay Road Bridge.
 North to Montrose and Stonehaven the A92 is single carriageway but thereafter is dualled to Aberdeen.
 The A933 road runs north to Brechin.
+Within the town, the A92 was formerly dualled prior to 2024, when it was singled to allow a dedicated cycle-path and additional green space to be created.
+The project was completed in August 2025.

 Destinations from Arbroath Bus Station include Brechin, Dundee, Forfar and Montrose.
-The bus station is also a stopping point on the X7 Coastrider route that runs between Aberdeen and Perth.
+The bus station is also a stopping point on the X7 Coastrider route that runs between Aberdeen and Dundee.
 Stagecoach East Scotland under its Stagecoach Strathtay brand operates most services.

 Arbroath railway station is a short walk from the bus station.
 The station facilities and most of the passenger trains are operated by ScotRail.
 Direct services run along the east coast of Scotland to Aberdeen and via Dundee to Edinburgh and Glasgow with onward connections to London and other English cities.
 The overnight Caledonian Sleeper stops at Arbroath en route to London Euston.

-The closest regional airport, Dundee has flights to London City, George Best Belfast City and Sumbergh.
+The closest regional airport, Dundee has flights to London City, George Best Belfast City and Sumburgh.
 The airport lies 1.8 miles west of the city centre, adjacent to the River Tay.
 The nearest international airports are Edinburgh and Aberdeen.
 There is a sizeable airfield at the Royal Marines military base on the western outskirts of the town.
 It was created in 1940 as a Fleet Air Arm airfield and had a training role during World War II.
 The airstrip was used by a Volunteer Gliding Squadron up until 2016.